 Locate the cooling air outlet directly in front of the radiator and as close as possible.
 The outlet opening must be at least as large as the radiator area.
 Length and shape of the air outlet duct should offer minimum restriction to airflow.

 Attach a canvas or sheet metal duct to the air outlet opening using screws and nuts so duct can be removed for maintenance purposes.
 The duct prevents recirculation of heated air.
-Before installing the duct, remove the radiator core guard.
+For installations that use a radiator discharge duct, the radiator core guard can be removed.
+This will allow for slightly less air flow restriction.